 –The greater the demand the less you think.

 When you do CrossFit, you gotta dig deep.
 I mean really deep.
 I remember pushing through lifts being so tired I really don’t know how I managed to get out without breaking something.
-The first thing to go out the window when you’re waist deep in a workout is technique and awareness of your mechanics.
+The first thing to go out the window when you’re waist-deep in a workout is technique and awareness of your mechanics.
 No, I’m not saying everyone’s form does this but for the average joe and jane not looking to compete, they just want to finish, which means they are going through the motions and just doing the work.
 This is what I call “Snap-City”.
 They start their 6th set of a 5 rep max on deads and it’s all lower back.
-Core bracing is an after thought and they are over extending at the top to get that extra second break before the drop the weight to the floor.
+Core bracing is an afterthought and they are overextending at the top to get that extra second break before the drop the weight to the floor.

 “Snap-City” is no place for someone dealing with back pain.
 It’s not worth it.
 The harder they push, the more tired they get, the more they let the important things slip.
 I spent years rebuilding my lower back after my L5-S1 Rupture (not CrossFit related).
-I would consider myself very aware of what good bracing, core stability, and body mechanics looks like and I know for a fact if you put me in my 10th round for time, I will throw most of it out the window.
+I would consider myself very aware of what good bracing, core stability, and body mechanics look like and I know for a fact if you put me in my 10th round for time, I will throw most of it out the window.
 It’s the nature of the beast.
 For the small group of elite, these workouts are great and can be managed but for the weekend warrior or the stay at home mom/dad, it’s not a place where a bad back can be rehabbed the right way.
-For those entry level CrossFitters it’s a very dangerous place to be.
+For those entry-level CrossFitters, it’s a very dangerous place to be.
 Period.

 Screen your members.
 Find out if they have any history of back pain.
 If they do, odds are they will only make things worse in your gym.
 I don’t care if they spend 6 weeks in “starting strength” before getting to sit at the big kid table.
 Your level 1 certification doesn’t cover what that person needs.
 It’s nothing against level 1 certs or any level certs for that matter.
 It’s just not your area of study.
-Teach your clients how to operate under high-stress situations.
+Teach your clients how to operate in high-stress situations.
 When form starts to fail or exhaustion kicks in, stop them and force them to regroup and focus.
 I know what I’m saying fly’s in the face of what CrossFit is but seriously, we can’t just sit back and watch people who come in with some underlying back injury to fall apart.

 As a back pain sufferer, all I ask is for you to take a minute and think about what you want the next 5 years of your life to be like.
 Do you like working out?
 Do you like not having been operated on?
 Think about what you’re doing to your body.
 Not all exercise is created equal.
 Just because your friends are all doing it and your coach is super nice, think about what’s good for you and what’s going to allow you to continue to work out as the year’s progress.